rwrx/bwapi3to4/README.md

 - Types have also received their own set, the Type::set (Example: UnitType::set)
 - All types' enumerations are now available (for switch case usage) and are accessed by Types::Enum (Example: UnitTypes::Enum::Terran_Marine)
-- <s>TechType::energyUsed renamed to energyCost</s>
+- ~~TechType::energyUsed renamed to energyCost~~
-- <s>UnitTypes::getUnit, Races::getRace, etc. have now been replaced with static Type::getType.
-(Example: Races::getRace doesn't exist, use Race::getType)</s>
+- ~~UnitTypes::getUnit, Races::getRace, etc. have now been replaced with static Type::getType.
+(Example: Races::getRace doesn't exist, use Race::getType)~~

 - The parameters for canBuildHere, canMake, canResearch, and canUpgrade have been rearranged